nefarius/DS4AudioStreamer/README.md

 ## Credits

-Built on the work of @asimonf, @Nielk1, @Ryochan7, @schmaldeo, @nefarius and those I forgot to list 😄
+Built on the sweat and gray matter of @asimonf, @Nielk1, @Ryochan7, @schmaldeo, @nefarius and those I forgot to list 😄

 Contains work licensed GPL-2.0-or-later, MIT, BSD-2-Clause and others.